 “An impressive social media customer support presence requires a quick back-and-forth, engagement, and timeliness.
 It’s important that we let our customers know that we want their interaction with us to be as quick and as straight-forward as possible.

-Have you ever responded to a support request and then averted your attention only to find (3 hours later) that they had immediately responded back to you with an answer?
+Have you ever replied to a support request and then averted your attention only to find (3 hours later) that they had immediately replied back to you with an answer?
 If you haven’t, let me tell you that it doesn’t feel great at all!

 To prevent this, I have a few tips catered to the flow of conversations you have coming in: